DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/sorting.md

 ## Using Sorting with Grouping

-If you have enabled the DataGrid grouping features, you might want to use them with sorting.
-The sorting and grouping plugins can work together and don't require any additional configuration.Just keep the proper order of those plugins in the DataGrid container component.
-If you also want to allow end-users to change the sorting of grouped columns by clicking the items of the group panel, add the `GroupingPanelSorting` plugin.
+You can use the DataGrid's sorting and grouping features simultaneously.
+When using sorting and grouping plugins togehther, pay your attention to the order of plugins in the DataGrid container component.
+To allow an end-user to change sorting options of grouped columns by clicking the items of the group panel, set the `sortingEnabled` property of the `GroupingPanel` plugin to true.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/sorting/local-group-sorting)